 She earned her Bachelor’s in Music Education from Kent State University where she studied cello with Moshe Amitay.
 She holds a Master’s degree in Educational Management from the University of Houston Clear Lake.
 Organization is a gift; as she has served as Region 17 orchestra division chairman, organized several district-wide orchestra festivals for the beginning orchestra students, and served on numerous campus and district-level committees.
 In her free time she is a mom to 2 active teen-agers and is an avid runner & swimmer.

-MWROC’s staff includes the following incredible musicians, many of whom will be returning for 2014!
+MWROC’s 2014 staff includes the following incredible musicians!

 DBR (aka Daniel Roumain) is the newest addition to the MRWOC 2014 faculty and we could not be happier!
 His acclaimed work as a composer and a performer has spanned more than two decades, and has been commissioned by venerable artists and institutions worldwide.
 Proving that he’s “about as omnivorous as a contemporary artist gets” (New York Times), Roumain is perhaps the only composer whose collaborations span the worlds of Philip Glass, Cassandra Wilson, Bill T. Jones, Savion Glover and Lady Gaga.